 So much to see on this New Zealand with Princess Cruises tour.

-This central city tour takes you past many central city landmarks, including the Earthquake Memorial Wall, Cathedral Square, Margaret Mahy playground, Avon River and the Transitional Cardboard Cathedral.
-There’s a chance to get out and stretch your legs at the stunning gardens at Mona Vale and see the heritage-listed buildings with the homestead, gatehouse, and the Sign of the Takahe.
+As the bus rolled through, we checked out city landmarks, from the Earthquake Memorial Wall to Cathedral Square, the Margaret Mahy playground, the serene Avon River, and the out-of-this-world Transitional Cardboard Cathedral.
+Oh, and they even let us stretch our sea legs at the stunning Mona Vale gardens, soaking in heritage-listed goodness with the homestead, gatehouse, and the legendary Sign of the Takahe.
+Talk about a bus tour with all the city vibes!

 Lyttleton Harbour.